vitiral/simple-quality/why.md

 tools and vocabulary necessary to bring them together into an organized whole.

-This book will give you the knowledge of how to unify and track all these quality best practices.
-The tools presented in this book will not only allow you to write better software, but will help your day-to-day workflow in the same ways that good unit tests do: "wait, how did I break *that*?" rather than "whoops, there goes my job!"
+This book will give you the knowledge of how to unify and track all these quality best practices as well as give you an intro to artifact, the open-source documentation tool artifact.
+The tools presented in this book will not only allow you to write better software, but will help your day-to-day workflow in the same ways that good unit tests do.